asonnino/coconut-chainspace/README.md

 ## Pre-requisites
 Install the Chainspace Contract Framework as described [here](https://github.com/chainspace), and Coconut as described [here](https://github.com/asonnino/coconut#install)

 ## Test
-Tests can then be run as follows:
+Tests can be run as follows:
 ```
 $ pytest -v tests/
 ```